Vue Storefront is now Alokai! Learn More

 Quick start

-The concept of pages lives at the very core of Alokai's CMS integrations.
+The concept of pages lives at the very core of Alokai's CMS modules.
 They organize your CMS components in structures, allowing you to fetch them with a single request and render in the Storefront.
 This guide will show you how to quickly create a simple page in your CMS using the readily-available Content Types provided by Alokai.

 first page